 I’ll admit, more than once, Tiger Balm has saved my neck.
 About once a year something happens where I pull my neck muscles-I will be in major discomfort for at least a week.
 The only thing that seemed to ease the pain was Tiger Balm.
-I
+Since Tiger Balm comes in handy for many of us, I thought it was high time to make a DIY tiger balm!

-n case you aren’t familiar, Tiger Balm is an ointment that heats up the skin and relieves pain.
-They also come in the form of a pad.
+In case you aren’t familiar, Tiger Balm is an ointment that has a heating and cooling effect on the skin that helps relieve pain.
+It also comes in the form of a pad.
 You adhere the pad to the problem area to experience relief.
-Since we’re all in to DIYing here, let’s make our own DIY Tiger Balm!

 You knew this was coming-modern day Tiger Balm sucks.
 It’s full of petroleum.
 Some formulations also contain Diazolidinyl Urea, Glucosamine Sulfate, Methyl Paraben, Methylsulfonylmethane (MSM), PEG-120 Methyl Glucose Dioleate, Propyl Paraben, and Propylene Glycol.